Tien Chiu

 You’ll notice that the pieces of wood (both the original and the new ones) are notched to fit the metal core.
 I was a bit worried about the gap between the original piece of wood and the new ones, but Ward assured me that it would be OK, once glued, and it does seem to be a pretty strong join.
 We got longer machine screws and screwed it down, and voila! a “new, improved” sectional beam.

 The only downside is that there is now much less clearance to get the thing into the loom.
-Mike and I briefly thought I’d built it up too much and it wouldn’t fit in, but we fooled around with it and found a way to get it in.
+B. and I briefly thought I’d built it up too much and it wouldn’t fit in, but we fooled around with it and found a way to get it in.
 Now the only question is how well it’ll hold up under strain.
 I’m pretty sure it’ll be fine, but I won’t know until I get a warp on the loom.

 Which I intend to do, as soon as I finish packing up Lady Di, get her out the door, and maybe make a batch of applesauce.
 I would really really like to get back to those doubleweave samples!
 They were fascinating.